SAP/fundamental-ngx/library/README.md

 Click [here](https://github.com/SAP/fundamental-ngx/issues) to view the current issues.

 ## How to obtain support
-If you encounter an issue, you can [create a ticket](https://github.com/SAP/fundamental-ngx/issues)
+If you encounter an issue, you can [create a ticket](https://github.com/SAP/fundamental-ngx/issues) or write an email to fundamental@sap.com

 ## Contributing
 In case you want to contribute, please, check the [CONTRIBUTING.md](./CONTRIBUTING.md) doc for contribution guidelines.
 Please adhere to the [Angular commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)!